amitsharma-codes/C-problems/README.md

 # C-problems
-Practice problems on C, problems given by Samir sir and Varalakshmi madam, problems given in C in Depth.
+Practice problems on C, problems given by Mentors and lecturers, problems given in C in Depth.